 The city trips season in Europe has already started.
 Autumn is the perfect season to discover Europe’s bigger cities.
 The crowds are gone and the autumn colours make the places more vibrant and cozier.
 If you haven’t yet chosen your city break destination this autumn, here are my picks for the best cities to visit in Europe this autumn and where to stay according to your budget.

-This post has been updated on 04 August 2019.
-All event dates are for 2019.Which are the best cities to visit in Europe this autumn?
+This post has been updated on 30 August 2020.
+All event dates are for 2020.
+Some events might get cancelled due to the COVID-19 pandemic.
+Check before you go and travel safely!Which are the best cities to visit in Europe this autumn?
 Find out here the answers + where to stay.
 Click To Tweet

 What are the benefits of travelling in Europe in the off-peak season?

 Here’s why you should leave the city trips for the autumn break: